linkerd/website/linkerd.io/content/blog/announcing-augusts-linkerd-hero.md

 tags: ["Community"]
 featured: false
-description: "If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Hero is Dom DePasqual Congrats, Dom!"
+description: "If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Hero is Dom DePasquale Congrats, Dom!"
 keywords: [Linkerd Hero]
 ---

-If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Hero is Dom DePasqual Congrats, Dom!
+If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Hero is Dom DePasquale Congrats, Dom!

 ## What are Linkerd Heroes?